cross-solution/YawikDocs/source/configuration.rst

        ?>

 The configuration structure was simply taken from the hybridauth library.
 So the "enabled" field means enabled for the hybridauth library.
 It does not mean "enabled" for login.
-To enable a social network for login you have to ad the lowercased key to `ènableLogins` array.
-You have to copy the auth.options.global.php.dist_ to ``config/autoload/auth.options.global.php`` and adjust your values.
+To enable a social network for login you have to ad the lowercased key to `enableLogins` array.
+You have to copy the auth.options.global.php.dist_ to :file:`config/autoload/auth.options.global.php` and adjust your values.

 .. _auth.options.global.php.dist: https://github.com/cross-solution/YAWIK/blob/develop/module/Auth/config/auth.options.global.php.dist